-However, we recognised that in order to aid a more robust recovery within the sector there is a need to broaden development opportunities.
+In the past, FST awarded two types of bursaries: Assistant Director (which also included Assistant Choreographer & Assistant Movement Director) and Producer Placement.
+However, we recognised that in order to aid equality within the sector there is a need to broaden development opportunities.
 Therefore, we have adjusted the Producer/Director bursaries to be more inclusive of the diverse range of vital roles which exist within the sector.

 The kind of roles that are now included within the bursary would be inclusive of but not limited to: